yijunj/MHR-AutoTalismanFarming/README.md

 # AutoTalismanFarming-MHR
 An automatic machine for farming talisman in Monster Hunter Rise.
-This is an update from my other repo [Autocart-MHR](https://github.com/yijunj/Autocart-MHR).
+This is an update from my other repo [Autocart-MHR](https://github.com/yijunj/Autocart-MHR), which only automates the carting process.

 ## Background
 Talisman is a key equipment in Monster Hunter Rise, with the capability of providing highly rated skills and slots.
 However, obtaining good (or even god) talismans requires effort and in-game resources, as they are generated from a random melding pot known as the Wisp of Mystery.
 A good description of the talisman mechanism can be found [here](https://game8.co/games/Monster-Hunter-Rise/archives/327175).